 The last point worth highlighting about the Chase Sapphire Preferred® Card is its high sign-up bonus.
-The card lets you Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $1,000 when you redeem through Chase Ultimate Rewards®.
-Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
+The card lets you Our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.
 That is significantly better than what's currently offered by most credit cards on the market.
 Typically, the only bonuses that will give higher returns are those tied to a specific airline.

 Chase Freedom Flex℠: A top-rated cash back credit card

 The new Chase Freedom Flex℠ card offers some of the highest cashback rates of any credit card.
 You can Earn 5% cash back on eligible purchases in rotating categories, 5% on travel purchased through Chase, 3% on dining and drugstores, and 1% on all other purchases.
 Also, you get 5% Cash Back on qualifying Lyft rides through March 2022.